 How is Phonics Taught?

-Introducing young children to the joy and wonder of books requires a systematic teaching of phonics.
+Introducing young children to the joy and wonder of books requires a systematic teaching of phonics, and we use Floppy's Phonics for this.